oveleon/contao-propstack-api-bundle/README.md

 # Contao - Propstack API
 This extension serves as a bridge between Contao and the Propstack API.
+You can find the documentation for Propstack [here](https://docs.propstack.de/).

 - Access to the API can be protected
 - API calls can be made both via GET (protected) and directly via PHP (unprotected)
 - In-build parameter checking: only allowed parameters are passed to the API to prevent errors

+**Endpoints:**\
+All currently available endpoints can be viewed [here](https://github.com/oveleon/contao-propstack-api-bundle/tree/main/src/Controller).

 **Example (GET):**
 ```